dimsemenov/PhotoSwipe/website/documentation/performance-tips.md

 ## Animations

+- Animation performance dramatically depends on size of image.
+The smaller image &ndash; the smoothier animation.
+So don't be lazy and [serve responsive images](responsive-images.html), or at least don't serve images larger than 1200x1200 for phones.
-- Don't do anything during animations that can cause Paint or Layout.
+- Don't do anything during the animations that can cause Paint or Layout.
 Don't append new elements to DOM.
 Don't change `display` or `visibility`.
 Don't breath.
 You can only change `transform` and `opacity`.
 Delay all your changes after animation ends &ndash; use events: `beforeChange` (slide switched), `initialZoomInEnd` (initial zoom in animation ended) and `initialZoomOutEnd` (initial zoom out animation ended).
-- Animation performance dramatically depends on size of image.
-The smaller image - the smoothier animation.
-So don't be lazy and [serve responsive images](responsive-images.html).
 - Try to avoid complex `:hover` and `:active` effects on thumbnails that open PhotoSwipe if you have zoom-in/out animation enabled (apply first rule).
+- Make sure that you don't have complex styles on UI over PhotoSwipe sliding area.
+For example `text-shadow` on caption text can cause issues.

+If you followed above steps and performance of your gallery differs from [PhotoSwipe home page](http://photoswipe.com), start isolating PhotoSwipe on page by excluding all JS/CSS/HTML code not related to it.
+Make sure that you don't have any kind of banner rotators that continiously run some animation behind the PhotoSwipe.

+If it doesn't work fast even after you isolated PhotoSwipe &ndash; open an [issue on GitHub](https://github.com/dimsemenov/PhotoSwipe/issues) and provide link to [reduced test case](http://css-tricks.com/reduced-test-cases/).

 ## Including Files